 22. Religious Shoulder Tattoo

 Tattoos are an excellent way to remind yourself of what is important in your life.
-For religious individuals, body art can be a way to celebrate their faith or to encourage them to live their life according to a particular ethos.
+For religious individuals, body art can be a way to celebrate their faith or encourage them to live according to a particular ethos.
 There are many options for choosing the images you want to get inked; this includes a cross, rosary beads, and praying hands.
 The shoulder is an excellent placement for your ink because it is big enough to allow for detailing, really letting your body art come to life.
-Although detailed tattoos are great in this spot, you can also opt for something small and simple.
+Although detailed religious tattoos are great in this spot, you can also opt for something small and simple.

 23. Sexy Shoulder Tattoo

 The shoulder is one of the most feminine parts of a woman’s body.
 It allows you to show off a little skin, but not too much, and often draws attention to the collarbone.
-This makes it a sexy spot for any tattoo, and the design you choose can enhance this.
+This makes it a sexy spot for any tattoo, and your design can enhance this.
 Flowers are a pretty choice, but there are plenty of other options.
 Wear your ink with pride and confidence, and it’s bound to attract attention.

 24. Shoulder and Chest Tattoo